byvfx/ibm_ds_capstone/README.md

    - Support Vector Machines
    - Decision Tree Classifier
    - K-Nearest Neighbors
-Using the best hyperparameter configurations, we'll determine which model performs the best with our training data.
+Using the best hyperparameter configurations, I will determine which model performs the best with our training data.

 ### 5. Evaluation
 - The final step involves visualizing the results using a **confusion matrix**, offering a clear picture of the model's accuracy and areas of potential improvement.

-This structured approach ensures a comprehensive analysis, helping in making informed decisions based on data-driven insights.
+This structured approach ensures a comprehensive analysis, helping make decisions based on data-driven insights.

-## Data Visualization
+## 5. Data Visualization 📊
+---

-Throughout our exchange, we delved into multiple facets of data science, spanning from **Exploratory Data Analysis (EDA)** to **Predictive Analysis**.
+Throughout our exchange, I delved into multiple facets of data science, from **Exploratory Data Analysis (EDA)** to **Predictive Analysis**.
 At the heart of these processes lies the pivotal role of **Data Visualization**.

 ### 1. Understanding the Data